jackmschroeder/election_forecast_2018/README.md

 # election_forecast_2018

 My main conclusions:
-* Democrats take the House, but only by around 10 seats or so.
+* Democrats take the House by around 15 seats (this could definitely be lower given general uncertainty)
 * Republicans hold the Senate, thanks to the Vice Presidential tiebreaker.

 If we want to be specific: